If you’re driving in Florida, it’s important to know about the serious traffic violations and the penalties associated with them.

 Penalties For Excessive Speeding

-Penalties in Florida for speeding are based on how much faster you drive than the speed limit.
+The severity of your speeding fine in Florida depends on how much you exceed the speed limit.

 Felony Traffic Violations